speedment/speedment-doc/pages/stream_fundamentals.md

         .sorted()                        // Sorts the remaining Strings in natural order .collect(Collectors.toList());   // Collects the remaining sorted Strings in a List
 ```
-Because a Java 8 Stream is an interface, Speedment can select from a variety of different implementations of a Stream depending on the pipeline we are setting up and other factors.
+Because a Java 8 Stream is an interface, Speedment can select from a variety of different implementations of a Stream depending on the pipeline that is used and other factors.

 #### Speedment Stream Order
 The order in which elements are produced by the stream is unspecified and may change from one invocation to another.
 Because of that, it is an error to assume any particular order.
 Use the intermediate operation `sorted(Comparator)` if you need a certain element order.

 ## Intermediate Operations
 An *Intermediate Operation* is an operation that allows further operations to be added to a `Stream`.
-For example, `filter` is an *Intermediate Operation* because we can add additional operations to a `Stream` pipeline after `filter` has been applied to the `Stream`.
+For example, `filter` is an *Intermediate Operation* because additional operations can be added to a `Stream` pipeline after `filter` has been applied to the `Stream`.

 ### Common Operations
 The following *Intermediate Operations* can be accepted by a `Stream`: